Stine Bosse: Career

 The United Nations appointed Bosse as an Advocate for the Millennium Development Goals in 2010, and she left TrygVesta in 2011, becoming a professional board member and subject-matter expert.
 In 2015 she was appointed President of the European Movement in Denmark, taking over from Anne E. Jensen, and separately became the new Chair of the Board of BankNordik.
 She is also President of the Royal Danish Theatre, a Member of the Board of Allianz, a non-executive director of Aker, and serves as an adjunct professor at the University of Copenhagen in the Department of Operations Management.

+She was elected to the European Parliament for the Moderates in the 2024 European Parliament election.